Get permission to access land

 When prospecting on a pastoral lease, you must take all reasonable and practical steps to notify the pastoralist about where you plan to operate and for how long.

-You can obtain the address, telephone and fax numbers and email address of pastoralists by contacting any of the Department of Mines and Petroleum's (DMP) Mining Registrar offices.
-This is the only authoritative source for this information and is only released under the terms of a Memorandum of Understanding between DMP and the Department of Lands.
+You can obtain the address, telephone and fax numbers and email address of pastoralists by contacting any of the Department of Mines, Industry Regulation and Safety's (DMIRS) Mining Registrar offices.
+This is the only authoritative source for this information and is only released under the terms of a Memorandum of Understanding between DMIRS and the Department of Lands.

 Prospectors should communicate with pastoralists.
 The rights of the pastoralist are very important as they are legal occupiers of the land.
 Prospectors should abide by instructions about water supply for stock, firearms and dogs.
 Campsites should be kept clean, wear and tear on roads and tracks minimised, and fences and gates not damaged.